7 Potential Reasons Behind a Low Libido

 Causes for a diminished sex drive run the gamut from being overtired and stressed to hormonal imbalance.
 If your libido has dropped off, make an appointment with your healthcare professional to make sure everything is okay.

-7 Reasons Why Your Sex Drive May be Decreasing
+7 Reasons Why Your Libido Has Decreased

 If you’ve noticed that your sex drive has taken a bit of a dive, take the time to explore why.
 It’s almost always a sign that something needs to be addressed – whether physically or emotionally – and the sooner you fix it, the better.

-- You’re (fill-in-the-blank) tired/stressed/depressed etc. Your sex drive is entirely connected to your mental and emotional well-being.
+- You feel tired/stressed/depressed Your sex drive is entirely connected to your mental and emotional well-being.
 If you aren’t getting enough sleep, are stressed about work, family, money or your job, odds are that your sex drive is going to take the back burner while you’re mind processes all the muck.
 If your life is a little more stressful than usual, make sure you’re taking care of yourself, eating well, getting regular exercise, etc. Take time out to take some deep breaths, clear your mind and stretch.
 Even five to ten minutes a day can have a remarkable effect and can get you back in the mood again.

 - Relationship issues.
 Are you being an ostrich with your head in the sand about existing relationship issues?
 They can make you feel tired and stressed, not to mention a host of other negatively-charged emotions toward your partner.
 Working to resolve your issues can bring you back into the romantic and attracted zone again.
 If your partner isn’t willing to communicate, seek out the help of a therapist who can help you cope and process your own experience.